-As unpleasant as it sounds, an e-commerce store running an AdWords campaign should conduct a PPC audit at least once a year.
+As unpleasant as it sounds, an e-commerce store running an Google Ads campaign should conduct a PPC audit at least once a year.
 The good news is that you’re already on the right track because you’re reading this web blog.
 Scroll down to learn what features you should be inspected to ensure your campaign is optimized for best possible ROI.

 Campaign Structure and Basic Settings